kubernetes-study-guide/Kubernetes-Study-Guide/Section-02-Workstation-Setup/07_other_optional_tools/course_notes.md

-# Course Notes - Other opttional tools
+# Course Notes - Other optional tools

 These are some tools I'll be using as teaching aid in this course.